bernardo-sb/blog/_posts/2024-12-10-rust_hf_bert.md

 ---

-# Comparing Rust and Python Implementations for Serving Deep Learning Models

-Building a service to serve machine learning models, such as a BERT-based embedding generator, requires careful consideration of factors like performance, ease of development, and maintainability.
-This article explores two implementations of such a service—one in **Rust** and the other in **Python**—and highlights their design choices, strengths, and trade-offs.

----

 ## Rust Implementation

 To explore the efficiency of serving machine learning models, I conducted a benchmark comparison between Python and Rust implementations.
 My initial hypothesis was that Rust, with its reputation for high performance and low-level control, would significantly outperform Python.
 Additionally, I aimed to investigate how different concurrency mechanisms—such as `RwLock` and `Mutex` — and the choice between sharing or not sharing the model state among workers would influence performance.